original upcycled artwork

 You’re looking for a special piece of artwork to compliment a space in your home or office — search no longer.
 Dorothea LeBlanc’s unforgettable paintings incorporate found objects to create striking and colourful, one of a kind, works of art.

-When you buy a piece of art from Dorothea, it’s great to know that you will not only have beautiful and lasting artwork in your home, but that you’re also helping this artist to continue transforming refuse from the past into something beautiful for the future.
+When you buy a piece of art from Dorothea, it’s great to know that you will not only have beautiful and lasting artwork in your home, but you’re also giving this artist time to continue transforming refuse from the past into something beautiful for the future.

 Art that Transforms the Past, for a Beautiful Future

 Dorothea in her Halifax studio working on a double sized upcycled jewellery creation:

 A heart to reduce, reuse and recycle has inspired Dorothea to make her lusciously textured acrylic paintings.
 Although she graduated from university with a Fine Art Degree in 1980 poor health kept her from making art again, until 2007.
 In the process of creating realistic art, she began playing with adding found objects to her canvases to create interesting textures.
 Upcycling broken and pre-used things (especially old jewellery), now brings out a limitless creativity within her that painting realistically never did.
 The sculptural nature of her work stems from the early training she received making clay bas-reliefs that turned into bronze looking, cement fondue artworks.

 Thinking of owning a piece of my artwork?